 He sips his wine.

 But then, of course, he was married off to that Dornishwoman.
 Then left her to run off with your mother, which started a war.
 I remember the end of that war.
-When Tywin finally called his banners and we all marched to the capital.
+When Tywin called his banners, and we all marched to the capital.
 Sacked the city.
-Killed your grandfather and your half-sister and your little baby half-brother.
+Killed every Targaryen we found.

 You grew up with the Starks, I'm told.
 I remember that war as well.
-I was there when your cousin Robb played his trick on us at the Green Fork.
-People called him the Young Wolf, didn't they?
-Never lost a battle.
+I was there when your cousin played his trick at the Green Fork.
+Never lost a battle, that one.
 Lost the war, all the same.
 What do they call it, up in the North?
 The Red Wedding?

 This jab bothers Jon a lot more.
 We see it in his face, though again he refrains from taking the bait.
 Lefford regards him with shrewd, narrowed eyes.

-You're a rare person, you know.
+You're a rare person.
 Not many survive being on the losing side of war twice.
 Against Tywin of all people.

 Came to try your hand at winning for once?
 Did you come here for advice?